Applied AI

 • Auditor collaboration readiness: An environment where auditors can request artifacts, view provenance, and validate evidence with minimal friction.

-• Modernization alignment: The capability should support both legacy systems and modern architectures, enabling a gradual shift without abandoned technical debt.
+• Modernization alignment: The capability should support both legacy systems and modern architectures, enabling a gradual shift without abandoning technical debt.

 Metrics and Maturity